Nikole533/WHSTechNotes/journal.md

 Autcraft was created to solve the problem of bullying, harassment, and exclusion that many players, especially neurodivergent players, experienced in online games.
 It provides a safe and welcoming Minecraft server where autistic children and their families can feel comfortable being themselves.
 Unmoderated online spaces can lead to harm such as cyberbullying, hate speech, and emotional distress.
 Autcraft’s clear rules, active moderation, and strong community guidelines help protect users and create a positive experience.
 Developers have a responsibility to design safe spaces because users should not have to protect themselves from harm on their own.
 If developers ignore safety and inclusion, online spaces can become toxic and drive people away instead of bringing them together.

+ # January 20, 2026
+One way technology can help create fairness is by giving people a platform to share their voices and experiences.
+This matters because many people who are treated unfairly might not be heard without technology.
+An example of this could be students using social media or online petitions to speak out about bullying or unfair school rules.
+Technology also allows people to learn about injustice through videos, news, and educational websites.
+This helps because when more people are informed, they are more likely to take action and support change.
+Overall, technology helps create a more fair and just society by spreading awareness and encouraging people to stand up for themselves and others.